ebshimizu/heroprotocol-1/README.md

 Note that heroprotocol does not expose game balance information or provide any kind of high level analysis of replays; it's meant to be just the first tool in the chain for your data mining application.

+## What the other Fork?

+This is a fallback package created due to slow replay updates from the upstream Blizzard/heroprotocol repository.
+This package is functionally identical to the original heroprotocol package but instead points to a repository managed by ebshimizu that contains fallback protocol files (which are duplicates of the most recent protocol version, since we assume that Blizzard is no longer actively developing the protocol).
+When/if Blizzard resumes regular updates of their parser library, this repository will no longer be needed.

 ## What The Fork?

 I first want to thank Mathieu Merdy ([Farof](https://github.com/Farof)) for doing most of the work